rosros98/facial-expression-prediction/README.txt

 10. `concatCsv_*` (8 files)
 11. `concatCsv_*_specific` (6 files)
 12. `testing_classifier`
 13. `testing_regressor`

+---

 ## Fast Testing Mode

-To quickly test the system, the scripts:
+For quick testing, the scripts:

 - `testing_classifier`
 - `testing_regressor`

 allow **manual insertion** of:

 - image name
 - frame number
 - emotion label (only for the regressor)

 This enables rapid testing without rebuilding the full pipeline.

 ### User Input vs Hardcoded Testing

-- The code for **user input** is already implemented but **commented out**
+- User input handling is already implemented but **commented out**
-- For testing purposes, parameters can be hardcoded directly in the scripts
+- For faster experimentation, values can be hardcoded directly

 Specifically:
 - In `testing_classifier`, user input code is commented from **line 7 to line 9**
 - In `testing_regressor`, user input code is commented from **line 11 to line 14**

-Ideally, these values should be provided by the user, but hardcoding allows faster experimentation.